giusalfieri/IPA_Project/ucasML_package/README.md

 > The `ucasML` program is designed to be run on a Linux system.
 Ensure you are using a compatible Linux distribution.

 > [!WARNING]
-> All commands have been tested, but anyway, everything you do is "at your own risk".
+> Despite all the following commands have been tested, everything you do is "at your own risk".

 This guide will help you install and run the `ucasML` program on **Ubuntu** (and other distros as well, has been tested on Kali too).